The Lexus Lift

 - Driver-Side Coil: LX450 FR bl/yel/wh; 20.25" tall; 113.059lb/in

 - Passenger-Side Coil: LX450 FR grn/yel/wh; 19.5" tall; 110.930lb/in

 I was lucky, a friend from Boise had been at a salvage yard, looking for parts for his FZJ80 and found the set of 1996 LX450 coils. $50 later, I had the beginnings of my lift.
 I was able to purchase a new set of Toyota factory FZJ80 shocks from a member on Yotatech.com for cheap.
 When everything arrived, I was ready to start the installation.

 Here you can see the difference between the old factory 4Runner rear coils and the coils from the ’96 LX450.

 |Passenger-Side Coils (old and new, respectively)|

-The installation was very straight forward, simply replacing the factory coils and shocks with the taller ones.
+The installation was very straightforward, simply replacing the factory coils and shocks with the taller ones.
 The only problem I ran into was with the shock bushings.
 The shock mount studs on the FZJ80 axle must be longer than those on the 4Runner.
 I was not able to use the bushings that came with the shocks for the installation.
 Instead, I was forced to purchase a new set of 4Runner bushings, which are not as wide, to get everything together.

-The LX450 coils provided a total lift of 3-1/4", with the fender sitting at 24" from center of wheel.
+The LX450 coils provided a total lift of 3-1/4", with the fender sitting at 24" from the center of the wheel.
 After installing the lift, I installed an extended brake line, which you can read about here: Extended rear brake lines.